Margaret Watkins: Legacy

-Watkins legacy exists in her exemplary work left behind, but also her example as an independent, successful woman.
+Watkins' legacy exists in her exemplary work left behind, but also her example as an independent, successful woman.
 The Queen's Quarterly suggests her life is an inspiration for single women, who are fulfilled by their careers, rather than the traditional gender roles women face of fulfillment through marrying and having children.

 Before she died, Watkins handed over a sealed box of all her work to her neighbor and executor of her will, Joseph Mulholland.
-She gave him strict instructions to not open it until after she died.
+She gave him strict instructions not open it until after she died.
 Though it took more than a decade, several solo exhibitions were subsequently held in Britain and North America, most notably the Light Gallery in New York (1984).
 When she died in November 1969, she left most of her estate to music charities.

 In October 2012, a retrospective exhibition of Margaret Watkins' work titled "Domestic Symphonies" opened at the National Gallery of Canada.
 This exhibition showcased 95 of her photographs dating from 1914 to 1939, including portraits, landscapes, modern still lifes, street scenes, advertising work, and commercial designs.
 Music was a vital inspiration for Watkins, as can be seen from the title of the exhibition.

 A stamp depicting Watkins' photograph, The Kitchen Sink was issued on March 22, 2013 by Canada Post as part of their Canadian Photography series.
 The image is a still life of a sink with dishes.